 If future losses such as wage losses are expected because of your injuries, or medical treatment, doctor visits or if you have to retire early, those damages can be included.
 Another category of damages that is often overlooked is the loss of services that you provide.
 An example would be your inability to mow the grass.
-If you now have to pay someone to take care of your lawn service, this is a type of damage that can be recovered.
+If you now have to pay someone to take care of your lawn service in Charlottesville, Albemarle County, Louisa County, Fluvanna County, and throughout central Virginia, this is a type of damage that can be recovered.
 One of the most important areas of damage that car accident victims suffer is emotional distress.
 Emotional distress is real and, although it is difficult to assign a dollar value for such damages, it needs to be included in your claim.
 Insurance companies and their adjusters tend to downplay this type of damage simply because it does not have a bill associated with it.
 However, to the extent that your injuries have changed your life, made life less enjoyable or otherwise caused suffering, such damages should be claimed.
 As your lawyer, we aggressively include such damages to try to provide you with a full recovery.

 Included in this type of emotional distress damage is a claim for loss of consortium.
 Loss of consortium means that your spouse has also suffered because of the injury and such damages are also included in your claim.
 Many times a serious injury requires the spouse to take the role of caretaker for the injured person and at the same time the spouse may have to be the person bringing home the only paycheck for the household.
 It is very important to consider loss of consortium damages where the spouse has suffered because of the serious injury of the victim.